 Our place is your place too!

-A group of community-based organisations has collaborated to create a space for interactive and fun learning for all ages to show how land, water, flora, fauna, climate, and us humans, are all connected.
+A group of community-based organisations came together to create a space for interactive and fun learning for all ages to show how land, water, flora, fauna, climate, and us humans, are all connected.

 We were at the 2021 Wanaka A&P Show – 12&13th March – under the banner of ‘OUR PLACE‘ and would like to thank the show and our many sponsors for their support.
 We would also like to thank everyone who created, visited and enjoyed our family friendly interactive space for their enthusiasm and energy.
 Watch this space – we will be back for future community events.

 OUR PLACE is supported by several hundred voluntary hours and gifts in-kind from our community.
-If you can help, please email email@example.com
+If you would like to help at future events, please email email@example.com

 We asked you – our community – what you valued about our waterways and you told us.
 You want these beautiful lakes, rivers and ecosystems to be healthy, and you asked for water that is drinkable and safe for recreation.
 Changes in urban and rural land-use affect water quality.
 Water is impacted by pollution, pest species, an increase in human activity and climate change.